 Take a small torch in case you are out when it gets dark and for use in emergencies.
 A LED one will last longer.
 Check the battery before you go.
 If you expect to be out after dark you could get a head lamp.

 A Satellite Navigation System Receiver will help show where you are, and if loaded with your route it can give an indication of where to go.
-Again make sure you know how to use it and have a backup method of navigation - in some places, deep valleys or forests, a GPS receiver may not work correctly.
+Make sure you know how to use it and have a backup method of navigation, map & compass, - in some places, deep valleys or forests, a GPS receiver may not work correctly.

 An alternative to the American GPS system is the Russian GLONASS system.
-There are not as many suitable receivers available but there are a few that use both GPS and GLONASS.
+There are not as many suitable receivers available but most new models use both GPS and GLONASS.

-The European satellite-navigation system, Galileo should be available in 2014 and is designed to have higher availability and accuracy.
+The European satellite-navigation system, Galileo, is available now and is designed to have higher availability and accuracy.

 To increase the accuracy of the signals, an overlay network of satellites (called European Geostationary Navigation Overlay Service (EGNOS) in Europe, or WAAS in America, or MSAS in Japan), can help some GPS receivers provide more accurate positions.

-The Garmin etrex 10, 20 & 30 receivers use both GPS & GLONASS signals and also have EGNOS / WASS.
+The Garmin etrex 20x & 30x receivers use both GPS & GLONASS signals and also have EGNOS / WASS capability.

 You need to know the time.
 You could also take one with compass / altitude and other functions.